Rain washes away debris from Canadian wildfires

-In Canada, wildfires continue to burn violently, and winds carry smoke particles westward across the Atlantic.
+In Canada, wildfires continue to burn violently, with winds carrying smoke particles eastward across the Atlantic.
 But you shouldn’t notice anything in the coming week thanks to rain in this country.

 The hot and dry summer weather takes a short break in Northern Europe.
 Low pressure areas over Iceland and the North Atlantic bring cool and moist air, meaning cloud and occasional rain.
 As of now, the weather will last till the first week of August.
 “For the time being we will have a dominant westerly wind direction,” said Kathleen Hickman, a meteorologist at the German Meteorological Service in Leipzig.